nmacawile/rails-chat/README.md

 ## Running locally

-Create a file called `environment.ts` inside the `environments` directory with this code:
+Create a file called `environment.ts` inside the `src/environments` directory with this code:

 ```ts
 // environments/environment.ts